• Skip to primary navigation

 • Coat the salmon in melted butter or ghee instead of olive oil.
 I especially love using butter!
 It's delicious.

-• You can vary the spices you use.
+• Vary the spices you use.
 In addition to garlic and thyme, I sometimes add a generous pinch of onion powder and paprika.
-Ground cumin is another tasty option that I've tried and liked.
+Ground cumin (just a pinch) is another tasty option.
+And in the photo below, the salmon was seasoned with salt, pepper, garlic powder, and chili powder.
+I served it with roasted broccolini.

 Coating salmon fillets with olive oil.

-Place the fish pieces on a rimmed baking dish.
-If using, place lemon slices around them.
+Sprinkle the salmon fillets with salt, pepper, and spices.
+Place them on a rimmed baking dish.
+If using, arrange lemon slices around them.

 Four raw salmon fillets in a baking dish, surrounded with lemon slices.

 Bake the salmon until it's cooked through.
-Its internal temperature should reach 145°F, and you should only keep it in the oven until it reaches this temperature.
-You don't want to overcook it.
+Its internal temperature should reach 145°F. Garnish with parsley and serve.

 Garnishing baked salmon with parsley.

-• According to the USDA, fish should be cooked medium (145°F).
-The best way to ensure the fish is done is using an instant-read thermometer.
+According to the USDA, fish should be cooked medium (145°F).
+The best way to make sure the fish is done is to use an instant-read thermometer.
 If you don't have a thermometer, you can check with a fork.
 The center of each fillet should be opaque and flaky.
 If it's still translucent and resists being flaked with a fork, it's not done yet.
 Here's a photo that illustrates how the salmon should look on the inside when it's done:

 A fully cooked salmon with opaque flesh.